reza-db/RSGA_FS-algorithms/README.md

 In order to solve the feature selection problem according to their dependency.
 In this algorithms, there are several script that explained as folows:

 1. M script  MainOfRSReduct.m

 This is a main scripting solution for feature selewction/ attribute reduction, but also the implementation of the entire program of the entrance.
 The objective function consists of three parts.
 The first part represents the classification ability.
 A reduction occurs when k = 1.
 The second part shows the reduction rate.
 For example, the fewer attributes in the attribute subset B indicate that B is a minimum reduction with a high reduction rate.
 The third part is the weight factor, which increases the efficiency of the algorithm.
 The three elements are dynamically adjusted during algorithm evolution.

 Since the paper where r is 0 or 1 requirements, genetic algorithms is used to solve programming problems that can be 0-1 by modifying the purpose of the objective function.

-2.function M  TargetOptFcn.m ------------
+2. Objective function M  TargetOptFcn.m ------------

-file:genetic algorithmthe objective function to calculatePositiveRegion.m --------- positive field
+file:genetic algorithmthe objective function

+it is to calculate PositiveRegion.m --------- positive field

 approximation CALCULATION

-IsSubLowerApproximation.m ------.m determine whether the set a is a subset of the set B EquivalentClassSet.m is based on the set of all equivalence classes of R classification, that is R EleEquivalentSet.m ------- U calculation contains a classification of an element DependencyDegree.m is calculated based attribute significance degree.
+IsSubLowerApproximation.m ------.m determine whether the set a is a subset of the set B

+EquivalentClassSet.m is based on the set of all equivalence classes of R classification, that is R EleEquivalentSet.m -------

+U calculation contains a classification of an element

+DependencyDegree.m is calculated based attribute significance degree.

-3. the main function used MATLAB genetic algorithm toolbox or ga is Optimizer box genetic algorithmfunction to find a unique matrix elements will not be repeated or not repeated ranks, etc. max is returns a matrix of rows or columns of maximum a matrix ofrows returned max or column minimum str2num is string into numerical values turn num2str is string dec2bin is decimal turn binary string ismember is judgment whether elements in a matrix round is rounding function length is returns a matrix or vector length error is give an error warning is warning
+3. The main function used MATLAB

+genetic algorithm toolbox or ga is Optimizer box genetic algorithmfunction to find a unique matrix elements will not be repeated or not repeated ranks, etc.

+max is returns a matrix of rows or columns of maximum

+a matrix of rows returned max or column minimum

+str2num is string into numerical

+values turn num2str is string

+dec2bin is decimal turn binary string

+ismember is judgment whether elements in a matrix

+round is rounding function

+length is returns a matrix or vector length

+error is give an error

+warning is warning

-5. The words meaning in this algorithms. reduct is reduction unique = unique target = goal
+4. The words meaning in this algorithms

+reduct is reduction

+unique = unique

+target = goal

 Approximation = Approximation

 Equivalent = equivalent

-dependency = feature /attribuite dependence positive field = positive region
+dependency = feature /attribuite dependence

+positive field = positive region